steven-solomon/soonernotfaster/content/posts/testing-patterns-in-ruby-contract-testing.md

 end
 ```

-Theses same shared specs can be applied to the HttpVideoGameService.
+These same shared specs can be applied to the HttpVideoGameService.

 ```ruby
 describe HttpVideoGameService do